FRC-UK-dotcom/CODEx-Toolkit/README.md

 3. sql server table and column --list Table.Column

 ## Outputs

-The script can create a set of core pre-defined csv files matchiing the Tables that can alternatively be updated automatically from these scripts:
+The script can create a set of core pre-defined csv files (future version!) matching the Tables that can alternatively be updated automatically to a sql server database from these scripts:

 1. Filings
 2. FilingsExtraDetail